apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 Here is a list of additional configurations accepted by the key-value store along with their default values:

     # The number of writes to batch together
-    stores.my-store.batch.size=500
+    stores.my-store.write.batch.size=500

     # The total number of objects to cache in the "L1" object cache.
 This must be at least as large as the batch.size.
     # A cache size of 0 disables all caching and batching.
     stores.my-store.object.cache.size=1000

-    # The size of the off-heap leveldb block cache in bytes
+    # The size of the off-heap leveldb block cache in bytes, per container.
+If you have multiple tasks within
-    stores.my-store.leveldb.block.cache.size=16777216
+    # one container, each task is given a proportional share of this cache.
+    stores.my-store.container.cache.size.bytes=104857600

+    # The amount of memory leveldb uses for buffering writes before they are written to disk, per container.
+    # If you have multiple tasks within one container, each task is given a proportional share of this buffer.
+    # This setting also determines the size of leveldb's segment files.
+    stores.my-store.container.write.buffer.size.bytes=33554432

-    # Enable block compression using snappy?
+    # Enable block compression? (set compression=none to disable)
-    stores.my-store.leveldb.compress=true
+    stores.my-store.leveldb.compression=snappy

+    # If compression is enabled, leveldb groups approximately this many uncompressed bytes into one compressed block.
-    # The remaining options are a bit low-level and likely you don't need to change them unless you are a compulsive fiddler
+    # You probably don't need to change this unless you are a compulsive fiddler.

-    # The leveldb block size (see leveldb docs).
-    stores.my-store.leveldb.block.size=4096

-    # The amount of memory leveldb uses for buffering the latest segment, also the size of leveldb's segment files.
-    stores.my-store.leveldb.write.buffer.size=16777216
+    stores.my-store.leveldb.block.size.bytes=4096

 ### Implementing common use cases with the key-value store